mik-tf/tfcloud-marketplace/frontend/src/docs/ecosystem.md

 This ecosystem fosters a circular economy:

 1. **By the people**: Anyone can join as a provider or contributor at any layer.
-2. **For the people**: Transparent revenue sharing, co-op governance, and open collaboration.
+2. **For the people**: Transparent revenue sharing, alliances, and open collaborations.
 3. **Synergy**: Operators and users co-create value, driving adoption and grid expansion.

 ## Cloud Alliances